-All correspondence is prepared using standardized paragraphs which are pre-programmed into each interface and developed in-house.
+All correspondence is prepared using standardized paragraphs which are preprogrammed into each interface and developed in-house.
+The "Standardized Clauses" developed by the MIA were incorporated into the aforementioned paragraphs.
 This enhances the consistency of our international products and assists employees in efficiently preparing their work.
 Patent Branch is committed to moving toward the MIA initiative on standardized paragraphs.

-(ii) In addition to the Canadian collection being available electronically as well other IPOs' collections also being available online, patent examiners have access to two commercial patent databases to support search and examination work.
-The first database is EPOQUE provided by the European Patent Office.
-EPOQUE was first implemented at CIPO in 2009 and meets the minimum documentation standards set out by the PCT and is available to the entire examination corps.
-Questel Orbit.
+(iv) In addition to the Canadian collection being available electronically as well other IPOs' collections also being available online, patent examiners have access to two-one commercial patent databases to support search and examination work.
+Theis first database is Questel Orbit.
 CIPO entered into a contract with Questel in 2014.
 Questel meets the minimum document standards set out by the PCT and is available to the entire examination corps.

-Additionally, in-since 2010 Patent Branch has been in also entered into a contract with LexisNexis to have access to TotalPatent for all examiners.
+Additionally, since 2010 Patent Branch has been in a contract with LexisNexis to have access to TotalPatent for all examiners.
 This online database provides an additional resource to support search and examination work.
 TotalPatent also meets PCT minimum documentation standards.